 - Interdependent leadership cultures operate with the belief that leadership is a collective activity to the benefit of the organization as a whole.

 How do you know what kind of leadership culture you have — and if you have the culture required for the strategy you set?

-One way to begin to decode your leadership culture is by assessing how leaders go about creating a shared direction, aligning work processes and maintaining commitment.
-The process of creating direction, alignment and commitment (DAC) may vary greatly depending on the predominant leadership culture.
+One way to decode your leadership culture is by assessing how leaders go about creating a shared direction, aligning work processes, and maintaining commitment.
+The process of creating direction, alignment, and commitment (DAC) may vary greatly depending on the predominant leadership culture.

 How does your organization decide on a shared direction?
 Looking at the chart below, you can see that the approach to setting direction, for example, could be rooted in compliance (dependent culture), influence (independent culture), or shared exploration (interdependent culture).
 Similarly, the cultural approach to creating alignment and building commitment will vary.